Jed-Giblin/carValueApi/README.md

 Next, you can start the server using `npm run prod` to start the server in production mode or `npm run dev` to start it in dev mode.
 You can also set the port if you don't want to use the default 3000 by running `NODE_PORT=3001 npm run dev`

 Thats it!
 You can begin interacting with the API.

+# Architecture
+This repository only includes a HTTP webserver.
+If you intend to open this up to users, you should include a front end HTTPS proxy like NGINX to this service.

 ## Endpoints